 This list of Abuse Survivor Resources is taken directly from the end of the book A TASTE FOR MURDER by Burl Barer and Frank C. Girardot.
 The book tells the story of an abused woman that became a master manipulator in her later years – or so she thought.
 Her lust for money and the easy life ultimately caught up with her.

 Burl and Frank added these resources to A Taste For Murder as a service to those that have experienced domestic abuse and would like to reach out to someone that they can talk to and get some help.
-In light of the current conversation about sexual harassment and abuse, and the online #MeToo campaign we are providing the same list to you.

 At DrugRehab.com, our mission is to equip patients and families with the best information, resources, and tools to overcome addiction and pursue lifelong recovery.
 We are here to help you or your loved one every step of the way.